-While heading off to university is incredibly exciting – taking the next step to adulthood, getting a first-rate education and making a heap of new friends – there are also a lot of things to consider before you go.
-But while reading lists, sorting out your accommodation and purchasing the stuff you’re going to need in halls are all likely to be near the top of the priority list, it’s also important to make sure you have suitable student insurance in place for your belongings before you go.
+While heading off to university is incredibly exciting – taking the next step to adulthood, getting a first-rate education and making a heap of new friends – there are also a lot of things to think about.
+But while reading lists, sorting out your accommodation and purchasing the stuff you’re going to need in your new place are all likely to be near the top of the priority list, it’s also important to make sure you have suitable student insurance in place for your belongings.

 There’s a common misconception that, when you depart for university, your possessions will automatically be covered under your parents’ home insurance policy.
 However, this isn’t always the case, and it’s important to take the time to understand what insurance you might need for your gadgets and contents while living in university halls of accommodation.
-After all, it only takes a second to lose or damage a gadget, leaving you without any means of phoning home or completing your university work.
+After all, it only takes a second to lose or damage a gadget, leaving you without any means of phoning home, completing your university work and finishing your new favourite Netflix series!

 It’s easy to underestimate the value of your gadgets, especially those that you take to university with you.
 Everyone remembers the large ticket items, such as their laptops, phones and iPads.
-However, people often forget that it can prove costly to replace things such as your clothes, furniture, hairdryers and other smaller gadgets, like Fitbits and MP3 players.
-And as the value of these items starts to add up, it’s important that you take the time to properly assess the value of your possessions before heading off to university.
+However, people often forget that it can prove costly to replace things such as your clothes, furniture, hairdryers and other smaller gadgets, like Fitbits and headphones.
+And as the value of these items starts to add up, it’s important that you take the time to properly assess the value of your possessions as soon as possible.

 But it’s not just the cost involved with replacing your items that makes student insurance such a good idea.
 Nowadays it’s nearly impossible to function without our mobile phones - after all, they organise our lives.
 They keep us entertained, act as our calendars, our alarms, and our gateway to the outside world.
 And that’s not even factoring in the time we spend with our other gadgets, such as our laptops and our games consoles.
-Our evenings are filled with hours of entertainment, all provided by our trusty gadgets.
+Our evenings are filled with hours of entertainment, all provided by our trusty gadgets and during the recent pandemic, our gadgets have really taken centre stage.

-But imagine if they were to break, or get lost, or even stolen?
-By making sure that you have suitable student insurance in place before heading off to university, then should the unexpected happen it’ll ensure that you won’t have to live without your beloved gadgets for too long.
+But imagine if they were to break, get lost, or even stolen?
+What would you do?
+By making sure that you have suitable student insurance in place, should the unexpected happen, it’ll ensure that you won’t have to live without your beloved gadgets for too long.

 Some university halls of accommodation provide a level of contents insurance cover while students are staying with them.
 This insurance policy will usually provide cover for fire, flood and theft for all of the possessions and gadgets that you keep inside your uni room, up to a maximum amount.

-However, it’s important to note that this cover will not usually provide protection outside of your room for gadgets and contents.
+However, it’s important to note that this cover may not provide protection outside of your room for gadgets and contents.
 The level of contents insurance provided might also not be sufficient to cover all of your belongings - hence the need to assess the value of your possessions before you head off to university.
 In fact, our research* shows that the average value of a student’s possessions at university is £3,041 – a pretty big wedge of cash should anything unfortunate happen while you’re living in halls of accommodation.
-You’ll also need to check the terms and conditions of the insurance policy provided to understand whether walk-in theft (where the theft has occurred as a result of a room being left unlocked) is covered.

 Will I be covered under my parents’ home insurance?